Geephted/Data-Cleaning-using-SQL/README.md

 - YearBuilt — year the building was built
 - FullBath — a bathroom that includes a shower, a bathtub, a sink, and a toilet.
 - HalfBath — a half bathroom only contains a sink and a toilet
-- Sale_Date — date when the land was sold
+- SaleDate — date when the land was sold
 - SaleAddress — address of land sold
 - City — location of land
 - Owner_Address — owners house address